-Diana Movius is the Director of Global Forest Policy, where she specializes in addressing deforestation through international climate policy, climate finance, and supply chains
+Diana Movius is the Senior Director of Global Forest Policy, where she specializes in addressing deforestation through international climate policy, climate finance, and supply chains

 Diana Movius has been working on international climate policy and REDD+ since 2007 and on tropical forests since 2004.
 Prior to joining Climate Advisers in 2018, Movius worked for and consulted for numerous leading organizations in the climate policy and forests arena.